 Q: What are some of the innovative technologies being implemented in insurtech currently?

 A: More and more financial and insurance companies are embracing pure-play customer data platforms (CDP) like BlueConic to make the most of their privacy compliant first-party data.
 These platforms include build-in machine learning modules that enable business users and data scientists alike to run models directly on top of their first-party data.
-Business users without technical skills or SQL knowledge can run models like CLV, propensity, and lookalike right out of the box and immediately act on those insights.
+Business users without technical skills or SQL knowledge can run CLV and propensity models right out of the box and immediately act on those insights.
 Perhaps more importantly, the models aren’t black-boxed, enabling data scientists to change any of the out-of-the box models, or bring in their own.

 Q: What does the future hold for insurance technology?